 Find the right rewards card for your purposes.
-To get started, check out our Solutions Center to compare credit cards that offer deals to suit different spending styles, travel habits and other needs.
+To get started, visit our Solutions Center to compare cards suited to different spending styles, travel habits and other needs.

 When you consider which credit card rewards program makes the most sense to you, don’t forget to factor in the miles you will receive if you are approved for the card and make purchases.
 I have two credit cards that reward me for purchases with airline miles.
-One is with an airline that flies almost anywhere in the world.
-I use that card to pay for my household purchases including groceries, dry cleaning bills and gasoline.
-Of course, I pay off the card at the end of each month so I never pay interest.
+Of course, I pay off the cards at the end of each month so I never pay interest.

 2. Be flexible on dates

 You’ll generally find the best prices on domestic flights if you book 21 to 105 days before the travel date, according to a recent CheapAir.com study.
 On average, 54 days out is the single best day to find the cheapest fare.
 For the best prices on international flights, book a little further out.

 But there are exceptions.
 You’ll find the slimmest savings when booking flights to Hawaii, Mexico and the Caribbean ahead of time, according to a 2015 Expedia report on air travel trends.
 The report continues, “Hawaii in particular is a notable anomaly; travelers to this destination received the best deals when they booked between one and three weeks in advance.
 This means Hawaii is a destination to which travelers can find terrific last-minute deals.”

 3. Consider different airport options